sst/sst/www/docs/what-is-sst.md

 ![SST Console homescreen](/img/console/sst-console-homescreen.png)

-The Console allows you to view and interact with your application logs in real-time.
-You can manually invoke functions, replay invocations, and do things like **querying your database and running migrations**.
+With the Console you can view and interact with your application logs in real-time.
+You can manually invoke functions, replay invocations, and do things like **querying your database** and **running migrations**.

 ---